PDF guide··10 min read·Updated April 24, 2026

 Slim down PDFs without losing a pixel.

-How to verify no upload happened (takes 15 seconds)
+How to verify no upload happened (15 seconds)

 This is the part no upload-based tool can replicate.
-Any claim about "privacy" or "security" on an upload tool is asking you to trust them.
+Any claim about "privacy" on an upload tool is asking you to take their word for it.
 With a client-side tool, you don't have to.

-3. Click the 🚫 Clear button to empty the log, or reload the page to start fresh.
+Hit the 🚫 Clear button or reload the page so the log is empty.

 When lossless isn't enough

-Sometimes you need a scanned 200-page book to fit under a 10 MB email limit, and lossless gets you to 180 MB.
-In that case you genuinely do need to re-encode the images inside the PDF at a lower quality — that's lossy compression, and it's a separate operation with a different tradeoff.
+Sometimes you need to fit a 200-page scanned book under a 10 MB email limit, and lossless gets you to 180 MB.
+In that case you genuinely need to re-encode the pictures at a lower quality — that's lossy compression, a separate operation with a different trade-off.

 None of these require uploading your file.